 Nephrogenic diabetes insipidus – hypokalaemia may also cause kidneys to become unresponsive to antidiuretic hormone (ADH).
 As a result, nephrons have a reduced ability to reabsorb water.

 Cardiac function is also affected due to the chemical gradient of K+ being increased.
-This in turn makes the cardiac cells more excitable.
+This causes membrane hyperpolarisation, thus making cardiac cells less excitable, specifically leading to prolonged and abnormal electrical conduction.
 ECG changes associated with this include:

 - Small or inverted T waves